-Judge Jack L. Lintner, a member of the firm and chair of the Litigation Department, focuses his practice on alternative dispute resolution, insurance coverage issues and appellate advocacy consultation.
+Judge Jack L. Lintner, a Member of the firm and former chair of the Litigation Department for the firm’s New Jersey and New York offices, focuses his practice on alternative dispute resolution, insurance coverage issues, and appellate advocacy consultation.

 During his judicial career, Judge Lintner published over 100 opinions.
 He served on the Appellate Attorney Standards, the Appellate Division/Assignment Judge Liaison Standing and the New Jersey Supreme Court Civil Practice Committees.
 He is a member of the Executive Committee of the Civil Procedures Section of the New Jersey Bar Association and the New Jersey Commission on Professionalism in the Law.

 Prior to his appointment to the bench in 1988, Judge Lintner’s practice concentrated on civil litigation in both the state and federal courts.
 He was a Certified Civil Trial Attorney and a member of the Board of Trustees of the Trial Attorneys of New Jersey.
 He specialized in tort, products liability, construction, and insurance coverage litigation.

 Judge Lintner has lectured extensively on a variety of topics for the New Jersey Judicial College and the Institute for Continuing Legal Education.
 He is the recipient of the 2013 Trial Attorneys of New Jersey Professional Lawyer of the Year Award from the New Jersey Commission on Professionalism in the Law, which honors attorneys whose character, competence, and commitment to the highest professional standards mark them as outstanding members of the bar; the 2008 James J. McLaughlin Award from the Civil Trial Bar Section of the New Jersey State Bar Association, and the 2001 Distinguished Service Award from the Institute for Continuing Legal Education.
 He is also a Fellow of the American Bar Association.